Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/xml_limitations.md

 ```

+As you may well know, dealing with overlapping structures is a key issue for the text modeling and markup communities.
+We will therefore explore this topic further in the next unit: [Overlap in XML](https://github.com/Pittsburgh-NEH-Institute/Institute-Materials-2017/blob/master/schedule/week_2/overlap_xml.md).

 ## Discontinuity

 The following line from Lewis Carroll’s *Alice in Wonderland* has a single speech act divided by a narrative interpolation: